 (Re)-Emerging and Epidemic prone infectious diseases pose a significant public health and socio-economic burden in sub-Saharan Africa (SSA).
 Recent disease outbreaks, such as the Ebola epidemic in West Africa, demonstrate the need for preparedness and rapid response to such outbreaks.

-The East African Community (EAC), in collaboration with the Bernhard Nocht Institute for Tropical Medicine (BNITM), are implementing a German Government funded project entitled “EAC Regional Network of Public Health Reference Laboratories for Communicable Diseases”, which aims to establish a sustainable laboratory infrastructure and response network across East Africa.
+The East African Community (EAC), in collaboration with the Bernhard Nocht Institute for Tropical Medicine (BNITM), are implementing a project entitled “EAC Regional Network of Public Health Reference Laboratories for Communicable Diseases”,funded by the German Government through KfW Development Bank, which aims to establish a sustainable laboratory infrastructure and response network across East Africa.
 Through this project, a total of nine mobile laboratories will be deployed to the EAC partner states Uganda, Tanzania, Kenya, Burundi, Rwanda and South Sudan.
 Mechanisms for robust diagnostics and surveillance reporting systems will be implemented across the participating countries, to enable rapid cross border response to disease epidemics.

 With its high expertise in the implementation of Mobile Laboratories, the BNITM will provide technical consultation to support this project.
 The institute will draw on vast technical expertise to identify and support the procurement and set up of the mobile laboratories.
 Subsequently, regional capacity to operate the mobile laboratories will be built through three structured phases of training, lead by BNITM.
 In the first phase, two experts from each participating country will come to BNITM for a specialised training of trainers in the use of the mobile laboratories and the specific diagnostic assays.
 Next, these experts, with the support of the BNITM consultants, will conduct in country training, including external proficiency testing.
 Finally, BNITM with the EAC, will coordinate field exercises across the partner states, to reinforce the training and capture epidemiological data on disease burden.

-This project is funded by the Federal Government of Germany (German Development Bank, KfW.)
+This project is funded by the Federal Government through KfW Development Bank.

 2016 - 2021